Brand development that increases sales velocity, guaranteed.

 For those with less experience in CPG, let’s clarify what product line stretching means.
 It’s a strategy where a company expands its product line to reach new market segments or meet different consumer needs.
 Think of it as adding new variations to your signature dish to appeal to diverse tastes or budgets.

-Product line stretching involves broadening your product mix by introducing new items directly or indirectly related to your core offerings but differing prices, quality, or features.
+Product line stretching involves broadening your product mix by introducing new items, directly or indirectly related to your core offerings, that differ in price, quality, or features.
 This can happen through brand extension (entering new product categories) or product line extension (adding variations within your current category).

-For example, a cereal brand might introduce different flavors or healthier versions (product line extension) or venture into granola bars (brand extension).
+For example, a cereal brand might introduce different flavors or healthier versions or venture into granola bars.
 While successful stretching can open new revenue streams and attract new customers, staying true to your brand’s identity is crucial.
 Remember, the goal is to expand your reach without diluting your brand’s core values and strengths.

 Types of Product Line Stretching